 In the diagram the upper red line is the demand function.
 The demand line extends from the quantity demanded if the price were zero, qmax, to the price at which the quantity demanded is reduced to zero, pmax.
 The quantities pc and qc are the price and output that would prevail under competition.
 In the absence of externalities in the production and consumption of the product, qc and pc, would be the socially optimum levels of production and price.

 The lower red line is the marginal revenue line which represents the benefit to the monopolist of a unit increase in production.
 The monopolist chooses a level of output where marginal revenue is equal to marginal cost.
 That output is labeled qmon in the diagram and the price charged is pmon.
-The monopoly price is only partially tied to cost.
+The monopoly price is only partially determined by cost.
 The other consideration is what the traffic will bear.
 The monopolist does not charge all the traffic will bear because that would reduce the quantity demanded to one unit.
 Instead the monopolist sets price and output to maximize profit.
 In the simple model being considered above that price is half way between pc and pmax.
 Since pmax is the maximum price that anyone will pay for one unit of the product the monopoly price may well be far above the marginal cost.
 For example in the medical field the cost of setting a broken arm considering the cost of training and employing someone competent in setting broken bones might be $200.
 The maximum price anyone might be willing and able to pay for having a broken arm set might be $60,000.
 The price set by a medical cartel would then be $30,100.
 Thus the price is dominated by pmax, the price of all the traffic will bear.

-If the government pays a subsidy s in a cartelized market where the price without the subsidy is pmon, the price paid by consumers does not fall to (pmon-s).
+As can be seen from th diagram, if the government pays a subsidy s in a cartelized market where the price without the subsidy is pmon, the price paid by consumers does not fall to (pmon-s).
 Instead the monopoly price rises to pmon+½s so the price to consumers falls to pmon−½s.
 Thus the higher the subsidy the higher the cartel price and the more consumers feel they must have a subsidy.
 The consumers do benefit from the subsidy but only to an extent equal to half of the subsidy.
 The other half of the subsidy goes to the cartel.
 Of course the consumers ultimately pay for the government subsidy in terms of taxes.
 Thus the consumer/taxpayers have a net increase in costs equal to the one half of the subsidy that goes to the cartelists.

 In the general case the effect of the subsidy may not be divided equally between the consumers and the monopolist.
 The division would depend upon the shape of the demand function and the slope of the marginal cost function.
 For the details of the general case see Impacts of taxes and subsidies in monopolized markets.
 However, the essential thing is that one effect of a subsidy is to raise the price set by the monopolist.